MonsterReporter/Cockroach-game/GAME/README.md

 # Controls
 You select the obejct you want to place.
-Then you clikc on the postion on the screen to place this selected object.
+Then you click on the postion on the screen to place this selected object.
-Ctr + 1 to 7 : tiles
+Space + 1 to 7 : tiles
-Ctr + p : player
+Space + p : player

 When you selected a tile you can

-fill the level : Ctr + f
+fill the level : Space + f
-fill the boarder : Ctr + b
+fill the boarder : Space + b

+To delete something right click on the center of the object.

+Backspace is exit without saving.